chunb/Weather-App/README.md

 # Weather-App
 User Stories:
--Can see the weather in my current location
+- I can see the weather in my current location.
--A different icon based on the weather (snowy mountain, hot desert, etc.)
+- I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.
--Can press a button to switch between Fahrenheit and Celsius
+- I can push a button to toggle between Fahrenheit and Celsius.